ToastHawaii/priceless-map/src/www/docs/README.md

 How a in-kind donation place should be documented is described on this [wiki page](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Drecycling).

-#### Assistance

-Visit communal work and register them.
-[Nachbarschaftshilfe](https://www.nachbarschaftshilfe.ch/standorte)

-How a place for communal work should be documented is described on this [wiki page](https://wiki.openstreetmap.org/wiki/Tag:social_facility%3Doutreach).

-#### Hackerspace

-Visit hackerspaces and register them.
-[Verbund Offener Werkstätten](https://www.offene-werkstaetten.org/werkstatt-suche), [hackerspaces](https://wiki.hackerspaces.org/List_of_hackerspaces)

-How a hackerspace should be documented is described on this [wiki page](https://wiki.openstreetmap.org/wiki/Tag:leisure%3Dhackerspace).

 #### Bicycle repair

 Visit Bicycle self service workshops and register them.
 [Bikekitchen](http://www.heureux-cyclage.org/les-ateliers-dans-le-monde?lang=en), [Fahrradselbsthilfewerkstätten in Berlin](https://fahrrad.fandom.com/de/wiki/Fahrradselbsthilfewerkst%C3%A4tten_in_Berlin)